Isha307/BeWyse/Day2/README.md

-# How to run the App and the Docker
+# How to run the App and the Docker Container

 ## Run the app
 ```